A Preemptive Cause

 Event Details

 Mission Street entrance.
-Coffee and light refreshments provided.
+Coffee and light refreshments were provided.

 Down Market Street toward Civic Center.